tpisto/pdf-fill-form/README.md

 <img src="http://res.cloudinary.com/tpisto/image/upload/v1428317033/pdf-fill-form-logo_rlfj7o.png" width="400"><br/>
 **pdf-fill-form** is Node.js native C++ library for filling PDF forms.
-Created PDF file is returned back as Node.js Buffer object for further processing or saving - *whole process is done solely in memory*.
+Created PDF file is returned back as Node.js Buffer object for further processing or saving - *whole process is done in memory*.
 Library offers methods to return filled PDF also as PDF file where pages are converted to images.

 Libary uses internally Poppler QT4 for PDF form reading and filling.
 Cairo is used for PDF creation from page images (when parameter { "save": "imgpdf" } is used).
 ##Examples